 Sally rolls three fair dice.
-Harry bets that the Sally will roll a total of eight dots.
-What is the probability that Harry will win the bet?
+Harry bets that the eight dots.
+Sallv will roll а total of What is the probability that Harry will win the bet?
 What is the probability that Harry will lose the bet?

 Let (i, j, k) represent a possible outcome of the experiment where i represents the number of dots on the first die, j represents the number of dots on the second die and k represents the number of dots on the third die. i, j and k can each have the values 1, 2, 3, 4, 5 or 6.